 However, fitness has shown me that many variables and moving parts influence a market’s reaction to a particular industry.

 With that in mind, let’s look at the current makeup of Canada’s fitness industry.

 As of writing, Canada’s gym industry revenue is $2.95 billion.

 This makes it the 6th most profitable gym industry in the world.

 It’s important to note that this is purely from the perspective of a gym and not the fitness industry as a whole.

-In any case, gyms are the cornerstone of any fitness industry, so understanding the amount of revenue being generated by them is a reliable metric, and in Canada’s case, a promising one.
+In any case, gyms are the cornerstone of any fitness industry, so understanding the amount of revenue they generate is a reliable metric and, in Canada’s case, a promising one.

-Canada also has the 9th most gyms in the world, with a total of 6,587 commercial health clubs, according to statistics by runrepeat.com.
+Canada also has the 9th most gyms in the world, with 6,587 commercial health clubs, according to statistics by runrepeat.com.

-From these statistics, you can get a clear impression that Canada has a vibrant industry.
+These statistics give you a clear impression that Canada has a vibrant industry.

 But the size and strength of the industry don’t guarantee anything.